This is Ms. Aruna's fourth year at Issaquah Montessori School, she's been a Montessori teacher since 2008.

 She lives in Preston with her husband and three teenagers.
 While not at school Ms. Rebecca enjoys gardening and being involved with the music community in many ways.

-This is Ms. Shweta's third year at Issaquah Montessori School.
+This is Ms. Shweta's fourth year at Issaquah Montessori School.
 She was born and brought up in India.
-Her family moved to the Issaquah area 12 years ago for her husband's work.
+Her family moved to the Issaquah area 13 years ago for her husband's work.
 She obtained both a Bachelor's degree and a Master's degree in English Literature in India, and earned an American Montessori Society Early Childhood credential from The Montessori Center for Teacher Education in Bellevue, Washington.

-She is very excited to be in the role of lead teacher in Nest.
-The one thing that attracts Ms. Shweta most in the Montessori philosophy is the respect for children.
+The main thing that attracts Ms. Shweta most in the Montessori philosophy is the respect for children.
 She is looking forward to learning and growing along with the children.

 Ms. Shweta lives in Sammamish with her husband and two young daughters.